 Ultimately budgeting rules isn’t supposed to be about limitations, they are about learning to control your spending based on your actual income.

-How I learned to budget
+How I learned the rules of budgeting

 A ranchers goal is to sell his cattle in the fall when they have had enough time to bulk up from the summer.
 The more an animal weights, the more it is worth.

-Ideally this means a rancher will sell his cattle once a year . . . . which means he gets paid once a year.
+Ideally, this means a rancher will sell his cattle once a year . . . . which means he gets paid once a year.

 When your main source of income comes in once or twice a year, budgeting isn’t an option, it is a way of life.